MaskInversion: Localized Embeddings via Optimization of Explainability Maps: Methodology

-The derivation of the explainability map necessitates the calculation of a gradient, and similarly, each gradient descent iteration requires the computation of a gradient with respect to the loss function $\mathcal{L}$.
-Consequently, this iterative process requires the evaluation of second-order derivatives of the form $\frac{\partial \mathcal{L}}{\partial LET_\textbf{m}^{(k)}}(LET_\textbf{m}^{(k)}, \nabla \textbf{A})$, which can be computationally intensive and numerically unstable.
+\textbf{Faster mask inversion via gradient decomposition} The derivation of the explainability map necessitates the calculation of a gradient, and similarly, each gradient descent iteration requires the computation of a gradient with respect to the loss function $\mathcal{L}$.
+Consequently, this iterative process requires the evaluation of second-order derivatives of the form $\frac{\partial \mathcal{L}}{\partial LET_\textbf{m}^{(k)}}(LET_\textbf{m}^{(k)}, \nabla \textbf{A})$.

+These can be computationally intensive and numerically unstable.
 To enhance the computational efficiency of this process, it is advantageous to obviate the need for backpropagation to generate explainability maps at each iteration.
 We propose a gradient decomposition strategy that simplifies the gradient computation associated with the explainability method.
-For a given iteration $k$, the gradient decomposition can be expressed as follows: where h is the number of heads and n is the number of visual tokens.
+For a given iteration $k$, the gradient decomposition can be expressed as follows: where $h$ is the number of heads and $n$ is the number of visual tokens.
 This equation holds true because the mask $LET_\textbf{m}^{(k)}$ is not dependent on the activations $\textbf{A}^L$.
 By decomposing the gradient in this manner, the task of generating the explainability map transitions from a gradient computation to a dot product operation between $LET_\textbf{m}^{(k)} \in \mathbb{R}^{d}$ and $\frac{\partial \bar{\textbf{z}}}{\partial \textbf{A}} \in \mathbb{R}^{h \times n \times n \times d}$.
 As a result, the proposed gradient decomposition approach significantly reduces the computational load by eliminating the need to compute the gradient of the score function $s$ with respect to the activations $\textbf{A}$ multiple times.
 Instead, a single computation of the gradient $\frac{\partial \bar{\textbf{z}}}{\partial \textbf{A}}$ suffices for all subsequent gradient descent steps, thereby expediting the mask inversion process and enhancing its numerical stability.